awsdocs/aws-iot-docs/developerguide/jobs-api.md

 The AWS IoT thing ARN\.

 `queuedAt`
-The time, in milliseconds since the epoch, when the job execution was queued\.
+The time, in seconds since the epoch, when the job execution was queued\.

 `lastUpdatedAt`
-The time, in milliseconds since the epoch, when the job execution was last updated\.
+The time, in seconds since the epoch, when the job execution was last updated\.

 `startedAt`
-The time, in milliseconds since the epoch, when the job execution was started\.
+The time, in seconds since the epoch, when the job execution was started\.

 `status`
 The status of the job execution\.
 Can be one of `QUEUED`, `IN_PROGRESS`, `FAILED`, `SUCCEEDED`, `CANCELED`, `TIMED_OUT`, `REJECTED`, or `REMOVED`\.